warner/JetpackComponents/components.md

 only grants access to the twitter password.
 Some of these parameter values need to come from the user: the act of designating the value is an act of authorization, and forms part of the user's decision-making process.
+(Incidentally, this is where the capabilities community starts referring to things like a "Powerbox", which I don't entirely understand yet).

-The whole process of wiring these objects together is best expressed as a program of some sort.
+The whole process of wiring these objects together could be expressed in a program of some sort.
 The top-level add-on could consist of two separate pieces of code.
 The first would be the normal top-level component, constrained to be endowed with whatever API-providing object its manifest